DHONDUP WANGCHEN: ESCAPED INTO EXILE!

 Dhondup Wangchen’s arrest and imprisonment sparked one of the most intensive campaigns for a Tibetan activist.
 He contracted Hepatitis B in prison and was made to undergo manual labour.
 Even though he was released from a prison in Qinghai’s provincial capital Xining on June 5, 2014, he remained under strict surveillance with his movements and communications constantly monitored.
 Dhondup Wangchen was able to successfully evade the authorities and flee from his home area in Tibet and then the People’s Republic of China altogether.
 Read in full at Filming For Tibet

-Dhondup Wangchen was arrested in Tibet on 26 March 2008 for filming interviews with ordinary Tibetans on their views on the Olympic Games, the Dalai Lama and Chinese government policies in Tibet.
-The interviews were made into a documentary film Leaving Fear Behind, which gives the viewer a rare glimpse into the reality of Tibetans living under Chinese occupation and has now been screened in 30 countries.
+Dhondup Wangchen’s film, Leaving Fear Behind was made using a series of interviews with ordinary Tibetans on their views on the Olympic Games, the Dalai Lama and Chinese government policies in Tibet; the film gives the viewer a rare glimpse into the reality of Tibetans living under Chinese occupation.

 Dhondup Wangchen was born on 17 October 1974 in Bayen in the Tsoshar region of Amdo, the northeastern province of Tibet.
 Born into a farming family, Dhondup received no formal education and as a young man, he moved to Lhasa where he became aware of the grave threats faced by the Tibetan people.
 In 1993, Dhondup, along with his cousin Gyaljong Tsultrin, made the arduous journey out of Tibet to India, traveling on foot over 5,000 meter passes to receive a teaching by the Dalai Lama.
 Soon thereafter both returned to Tibet further motivated to work for the benefit of the Tibetan people but in 2002, Tsetrin was forced to flee Tibet and received political asylum in Switzerland.